Church of the Incarnation, Roman Catholic (Manhattan): Building

 The present Gothic Revival stone buttressed-church with apse was built in 1928 to the designs of W. H. Jones with two small towers.

 Internally, the contemporary-with-the-building baldacchino is of white marble and lit by rich stained-glass windows.
 "At the West End is a large and stunning rose window above the gallery.
 Twin organ facades with gold pipes face into the gallery from both sides, and additional organ facades are found in the North transept and in the apse".

 Incarnation School

 The Incarnation School is located at 570 West 175th Street.
 In 1914, the school which had been built with the church and completed in 1910 was in the charge of two Sisters of Charity of New York and two lay teachers, who oversaw 125 pupils.
 It was formerly staffed by the De La Salle Christian Brothers.

-Among the school's noteworthy graduates have been baseball broadcaster Vin Scully and Theodore E. McCarrick.
+Among the school's notable graduates have been baseball broadcaster Vin Scully and Theodore E. McCarrick.